theXappy/LoopbackNET/README.md

 Utilizes devcon and netsh.

 ## Privileges
-An important not about this library - To use devcon it must be run as an **elevated process**.
+An important note about this library - To use devcon.exe it must be run as an **elevated process**.
 This is currently enforced by making a check in LoopbackNET that the current process is elevated when trying to create new loopbacks.